michaelchughes/michaelchughes.com/cv/README.md

 Notes
 -----
 Most raw content in resume.yaml uses LaTeX commands for things like urls, etc.
-There is lots of code in generate.py to automagically do the right thing which building the markdown page.
+There is lots of code in generate.py to automagically do the right thing when building the markdown page.